Your Complete Resource For Tattooing In Australia

 Step 4 – Sit On It

-So you have your drawn up custom tattoo design from your favourite incredible artist.
+So you have your custom tattoo design all drawn up from your favorite incredible artist.
 Take this design, pin it to your wall and just stare at it.
 Do this every day for a month.
 If you still love it after a month and you can picture having it on your body forever then you know it’s the right one.
 Even if you have second thoughts your artist can still make changes to the design.